evolve2k/praxy/_posts/2016-10-11-early-attempts-do-multi-faceted-animations-work.md

 ![]({{ site.baseurl }}/forestryio/images/8Oct-3.gif)

 I've also realised how hard it is to get a nice hand drawn walk cycle (aka Disney above).
-That's something Im going to continue to practice with.
+That's something I'm going to continue to practice with.

+*Ps.
+Im still working out a nice workflow so that I can take videos and quickly generate animated gifs that I can drop in here without people having to press play.
+The player I used this week flipped the video up-side-down and added a watermark.
+When I find a better option I'll come back and redo this video.*